Clearing contact details

 If you are interested in studying the MPharm programme but do not meet the entry criteria to enter directly, this course is for you.

-The MPharm with Preparatory Year is a 5-year course, specifically designed for students who have not taken the necessary A level subjects or for students who have been disadvantaged during their secondary education.
+The MPharm with Preparatory Year is a 5-year course, specifically designed for students who have not taken all of the necessary A level subjects or for students who have been disadvantaged during their secondary education.
 The MPharm with Preparatory Year includes a year of foundational study and prepares you for the MPharm course.

 What you should know about this course